 A popular place for photographs, there's an unwritten rule that tourists here should queue up opposite the temple and let those in front take a photo in front before having there own taken.

-In 2016 this temple is due for reconstruction.
 Though it withstood the 2015 earthquake there was a lot of internal damge done and it needs to be rebuilt.
 The Digital Archaeology Foundation have digitally preserved this temple in 3D so people will be able to see a "before and after" version.
+In late 2018 the Siddhi Lakshmi Temple was fully restored.

 Stone guardians protect the temple.
 In pairs they appear on either side of the central staircase on surrounding platforms leading to the small shikhara styled temple at the top.